argoproj-labs/argocd-vault-plugin/README.md

 metadata:
   name: example-secret
   annotations:
-    avp_path: "path/to/secret"
+    avp.kubernetes.io/path: "path/to/secret"
 type: Opaque
 data:
   password: cGFzc3dvcmQK # The Value from the key password-vault-key in vault
 ```

 The plugin also supports putting the path directly within the placeholder.
 The format must be `<path:path/to/secret#key>`, where `path/to/secret` is the vault path and the Vault key goes after the `#` symbol.
-Doing this does not require an `avp_path` annotation and will override any `avp_path` annotation that is set.
+Doing this does not require an `avp.kubernetes.io/path` annotation and will override any `avp.kubernetes.io/path` annotation that is set.
 For example:

 ```
 kind: Secret